voidfoo/PartsUnlimited/docs/EntityFramework7.md

 Applying a migration does not automatically seed the database with data.
 The PartsUnlimited website is configured to input sample data into the database only if the tables are empty as is the case when apply the initial migration for PartsUnlimited.Models.

 ##Migration Commands
 There are several commands for EntityFramework, including listing available migrations, applying, removing and adding migrations.
-Run `dnx . migration` to see a list of available commands.
+Run `dnx . ef migration` to see a list of available commands.